ookgezellig/SaveToWaybackMachine/kb.nl/23032022/README.md

 <br clear="all"/>
 *Screenshots of the new collecties.kb.nl on 23 March 2022*

-Both sites were actively archived into the WBM on 23-24 March 2022, using the same scripts and approach as in the [December 2021 run](../24122021/).
+Both sites were actively archived into the WBM on 23-24 March 2022, using the [same script](../../wbm-archiver_v2_30112021) and approach as in the [December 2021 run](../24122021/).

 * The file *[urls_kbnl_archivedwbm_23032022.csv](urls_kbnl_archivedwbm_23032022.csv)* contains xxx URLs/pages (as retrieved from the site on 23+24 March 2022) and their WBM archived versions.
 * The file *[urls_kbnl_archivedwbm_23032022.xlsx](urls_kbnl_archivedwbm_23032022.xlsx)* is the Excel equivalent.
+* These files include the archived URLs/pages of both the new kb.nl and the [KB special collections website](https://collecties.kb.nl).